weareplanet/commercetools-planet-integration/README.md

 ## Building

+The program is written in Typescript which is a "virtual language". **To be executable the program must be compiled to Javascript:**

 `npm run build`

 The buiuld result is saved into `dist` directory at the repository root.

-> TODO: deploy scripts should run this command and then use the `dist` content (together with `node_modules` and `serverless.yml`) to produce a deployment package.
+After the building the same structure as was before in `app` directory (already compiled to Javascript) will appear in `dist` directory.
+That will be the deployable program code.

 ## Deployment

+> TODO: deploy script should execute `npm install`, `npm run build` commands and then use the `dist` content (together with `node_modules` and maybe `serverless.yml`) to produce a deployment package.

-This repository uses [Serverless Framework](https://www.serverless.com/) as a multi-cloud deployment tool.
+This repository uses [Serverless Framework](https://www.serverless.com/) at least for local development.

+It is also a good choice as a multi-cloud deployment tool.
 If you like - you can use it (see `serverless.yml`).
 > TODO: discuss, if we're really going to provide ready-for-use deploy scripts (there will be some challenge for DevOps)...

-If you prefer to use another deployment tool - you are free to ignore `serverless.yml` and deploy functions from `src/handlers/cloud/index` via your favorite tool.
+If you prefer to use another deployment tool - you are free to ignore `serverless.yml` and deploy functions from `app/handlers/cloud/index` via your favorite tool.

 ## Running